Grace to you!

 The priest could see tears run down the eyes of this young man while he prayed, as he had never before; asking God to give him a second chance.

 Believe you me: God is all for a second chance.
 It could be we are in that second chance right now.
-Consider what Jesus said in the Gospel of Luke 12:39-46, no need to procrastinate.
+Consider what the Lord said in the Gospel of Luke 12:39-46, no need to procrastinate.
 Make every minute count.
 Transform the second chance to become the first.
 Redeem the time.

 There is no smarter way to redeem our time than by making every tick of the clock count.
 Make the best of it; and years ahead, you will see your time was well spent.